0xJayden/ShmeepToken/README.md

 # ShmeepToken
-The token you earn through staking the Shmeep NFTs.
+The token you earn through staking the Shmeeps NFTs.